 Long-term liabilities are crucial in determining a company’s long-term solvency.
 If companies are unable to repay their long-term liabilities as they become due, then the company will face a solvency crisis.

 List of non-current liabilities:

 - Bonds payable

 - Mortgage payable

 Types of Liabilities: Contingent Liabilities

-Contingent liabilities are liabilities that may occur depending on the outcome of a future event.
+Contingent liabilities are liabilities that may occur, depending on the outcome of a future event.
 Therefore, contingent liabilities are potential liabilities.
-For example, when a company is facing a lawsuit of $100,000, the company would face a liability if the lawsuit proves successful.
-However, if the lawsuit is not successful, the company would not face a liability.
-In accounting standards, a contingent liability is only recorded if the liability is probable and the amount can be reasonably estimated.
+For example, when a company is facing a lawsuit of $100,000, the company would incur a liability if the lawsuit proves successful.
+However, if the lawsuit is not successful, then no liability would arise.
+In accounting standards, a contingent liability is only recorded if the liability is probable (defined as more than 50% likely to happen) and the amount of the resulting liability can be reasonably estimated.